 - If you click on a course, you can view the class summary

-- Arts & Humanities: Creative Writing, English Language & Literature, Film Studies, Games Design, Graphic Design, History, Media Production, Music
+- Arts & Humanities: Animation, Creative Writing, English Language & Literature, Fashion Design, Film Studies, Fine Art, Games Design, Graphic Design, History, Illustration, Media Production, Music, Photography, Religion, Philosophy & Ethics

-- Business & Communications: Accounting, Business Management, Economics, Information Technology, International Business, Marketing, Marketing Management
+- Business & Communications: Accounting, Business Management, Computing, Economics, Information Technology, International Business, Law, Marketing, Marketing Management

-- Pre-Professional Studies: Education, Events/Tourism Management, Fashion Design, Hotel & Resort Management, Social Work, Exercise & Sports Science, Television/Radio Production
+- Pre-Professional Studies: Education, Events/Tourism Management, Hotel & Resort Management, Social Work, Exercise & Sports Sciences, Television/Radio Production

 - Science Social Sciences: Psychology, Sociology

 This may not be a comprehensive list.
 Please view the course listing link above.

 At the University of Gloucestershire, a discipline or major is called a “course.”
-The courses are made up of individual study units called modules and subject areas are organized into fields.
+The courses are made up of individual study units called modules.

 Your work is assessed through essays, examinations, project work, group presentations, as well as field and laboratory reports, depending upon your area of study.

 When you apply to the program, you will be asked to list courses that you are hoping to take while in Cheltenham.
-This list is for advising purposes as it helps BCA understand your course needs and make sure that our program is a good fit for you.
+This list is for advising purposes only as it helps BCA understand your course needs and make sure that our program is a good fit for you.
 Checks will also need to be made in consultation with the resident director to avoid any clashes or problems concerning timetables, semester offerings and pre-requisites.
 However, you will only officially register for your courses once you arrive on site.
-That means that you will need to remain flexible about your courses until you arrive and officially register; it also means that you have the opportunity to review your choices on-site and with face-to-face local advice.
-You should plan to have a list of approved courses and approved alternate course choices with you.
+That means that you will need to remain somewhat flexible about your courses until you arrive and officially register; it also means that you have the opportunity to review your choices on-site and with face-to-face local advice.
+You should plan to have a list of approved courses and approved alternate courses choices with you.
 You will also want to have contact information for you study abroad advisor, academic advisor, registrar or any other person who can approve courses at your home school.
 That way, you will be prepared in case you want or need to take a course that had not already been approved.